BlueAcornInc/dallas-enablement-training/README.md

 - [ ] Configure Catalog Service: Installation and configuration docs

 ## Webhook Framework
-Documentation not published yet.
+___Documentation not published yet.
 This is GA 10/10.
-Adobe team will follow up with this step as soon as we have documentation ready.
+Adobe team will follow up with this step as soon as we have documentation ready.___

+* [ ] Configure Webhooks and complete associated steps https://developer.adobe.com/commerce/extensibility/webhooks/

 ## User pre-requisites